umarhassan-mitodl/12.744-fall-2012/content/pages/earth-formation-and-evolution.md

 ---
 In this section we introduce what isotope systematics tell us about how our solar system and the earth are formed, and about the timing and nature of the processes involved.
 We discuss what isotopes tell us about the early history of the earth and its evolution and its structure, and of the formation of the moon, the atmosphere, and the oceans.
 We then talk about cosmogenic isotopes and how they are used to constrain recent and current processes on the earth's surface.

 [Related links](#links) are listed below the table.
-Lecture notes are provided by {{% resource_link "1a705a67-160c-453d-9ef7-2162a094349f" "WHOI" %}} and link away from OCW.
+Lecture notes are provided by [WHOI](http://www.whoi.edu/) and link away from OCW.
 Select lecture slides are available.

 {{< tableopen >}}
 {{< theadopen >}}